 Further, traceability can enhance field mobility issues.
 With flexible online and offline solutions, workers can be connected even in remote locations.
 This ensures no transaction is lost, even when connectivity falters.

-You May Also Like: How Trident Seafoods Established Sound Offline Data Collection »
+SUCCESS IN ACTION: How Trident Seafoods Established Sound Offline Data Collection »

 3. Embrace operational agility and production shift

 Now, more than ever, food companies must pivot priorities quickly to ensure business success.
 A sound supply chain management strategy, coupled with mobile inventory solutions/mobile inventory management software, enables real-time information and visibility throughout the warehouse and delivery funnel.
 Manufacturing entities can rapidly shift production to accommodate changes in demand, unexpected shortages or stops and more.